The Witt groups of extended quadratic forms over Z: Preliminaries

-Although we rarely use it elsewhere, a form parameter defines a ``quadratic action" of $\Z$ on $Q_e$, which is both a particular case of ``$R$-group action'' as defined by Ranicki \cite[\S 4]{R1}, and gives $Q_e$ the structure of a quadratic $\Z$-module, a notion which is an essential part of Schlichting's definition of a form parameter \cite[Definition 3.3]{S}.
+A form parameter defines a ``quadratic action" of $\Z$ on $Q_e$, which is both a particular case of an ``$R$-group action'' as defined by Ranicki \cite[\S 4]{R1}, and gives $Q_e$ the structure of a quadratic $\Z$-module, a notion which is an essential part of Schlichting's definition of a form parameter \cite[Definition 3.3]{S}.